[Ord. No. 3883, 12-20-2018]

 - Any free-standing, man-made structure designed for the support of Antenna, the presence of which is camouflaged or concealed as an appropriately placed and designed architectural or natural feature.
 Depending on the location and type of disguise used, such concealment may require placement underground of the utilities leading to the structure.
 Such structures may include but are not limited to clock towers, campaniles, observation towers, light standards, flag poles, and artificial trees.
 For purposes of this definition, a structure "camouflaged or concealed as an appropriately-placed and designed architectural or natural feature" shall mean:

 - 1. It is consistent with and contributes to and does not detract from the character and property values and use of the area and neighborhood in which it is located;

-- 2. It does not contain distorted proportions, size, or other features not typically found on the type of structure or feature which it is designed to replicate;
+- 2. It does not contain distorted proportions, size, or other features not typically found on the type of structure or feature to which it is designed to replicate;

-- 4. Its equipment, accessory buildings, or other aspects or attachments relating to the disguised support structure are wholly concealed using a manner consistent with and typically associated with the architectural or natural structure or feature being replicated; and
+- 4. Its equipment, accessory buildings, or other aspects or attachments relating to the Disguised Support Structure are wholly concealed using a manner consistent with and typically associated with the architectural or natural structure or feature being replicated; and

-- 5. It is of a height, design, and type that would ordinarily occur at the location and neighborhood selected.
+- 5. It is of a Height, design, and type that would ordinarily occur at the location and neighborhood selected.

 - EXISTING STRUCTURE

 - Any structure capable of supporting Wireless Communications Facilities (other than a Support Structure) in full conformance with the design and other requirements of this Chapter and is: (1) existing prior to the date of all applicable permit applications seeking City authorization for installation of such Facilities thereon, and (2) not built or installed in anticipation of such specific installation or erected as a means to evade approvals applicable to a non-existing structure.